vocdoni/vocdoni-node/README.md

 // create new Tree with maxLevels=100 and Blake2b hash function tree, err := arbo.NewTree(database, 100, arbo.HashFunctionBlake2b)

 key := []byte("hello")
 value := []byte("world")
-err = tree.Add(key, value)
+// Add a key & value into the merkle tree err = tree.Add(key, value)

 // There are cases where multiple key-values (leafs) are going to be added to a
-// Tree, for these cases is more effitient to use: invalids, err := tree.AddBatch(keys, values)
+// Tree, for these cases is more efficient to use: invalids, err := tree.AddBatch(keys, values)

 // generate the merkle proof of a leaf by it's key